Read about ASC 842 & other lease accounting topics

-The straight-line method of expense isn’t too difficult a concept to grasp and execute, but it can be as simple as the click of a button with LeaseCrunch’s lease accounting software.
+The straight-line method of expense isn’t too difficult a concept to grasp and execute, but it can be as simple as the click of a button with LeaseCrunch’s easy-to-use lease accounting software.

 Sign up for a demo today to see how much faster you could be performing your lease accounting!